To access your official course details for the year you started your degree, please visit the handbook

 - 18 x credit points of compulsory core units

 - 6 x credit points of open electives

 - no more than 12 credit points at level 1

 - Academic Integrity AAI018 Academic Integrity (0-credit-point compulsory unit)

 Complete three 1-credit point units chosen from the following list:

 Complete four 1-credit point units chosen from the following list:

 Complete six electives, of which at least two must be 2nd or 3rd level

 We suggest students complete at least 4 units in a subject area different to their degree, preferably a linked sequence of study in the same area.
 Students with a strong interest in animation should add units in 3-D Animation, Motion and similar units in the Bachelor of Design.
 More generally your best choices are often found in the subject areas of the Bachelor of Arts.
-Additional selectable core units can be taken as electives.
+Additional course elective units can be taken as open electives.